GeoffCox/geoffcox.github.io/GeoffCoxResume.md

 ## Principal Software Developer Lead @ Microsoft/Research/AI & R ##
 2017 to Present

-- Leading a team of research developers to advance the field of Machine Teaching.
+- Led a team of research developers to advance the field of Machine Teaching.
+- Created a disciplined engineering process optimized for speed of innovation with high quality.
+- Built a culture of clean architecture that delivered key innovations and quality improvements.
+- Delivered an integrated machine teaching environment UI (React, Typescript, MobX) and SDK (C#/.Net).
+- Redefined my management philosophy and coaching approach to increase developer productivity when facing the ambiguity of research.

 ## Principal Software Developer @ Microsoft/Visual Studio Team Services ##
 2015 to 2017